nus-cs2113-AY2425S1/ip/docs/README.md

 Finally, a Save feature is also introduced which allows you to save and load task via a file.

+# Getting Started

+1) Make sure you have Java 17 or above installed on your computer.
+2) Download the .jar file
+3) Open a terminal in the directory which you saved the .jar file, then run the following:
+<br>`java -jar ip.jar`

 # Initial configuration

 After starting the program , you will be prompted on whether you would like to save your tasks to a file.